 How to Make Superfine Sugar for Macarons

 Superfine sugar is made the same way as nut flour.
 Add granulated sugar to a coffee/spice grinder or a small food processor and grind until you get superfine sugar similar to the consistency of powdered confectioners sugar.

 How to Make Pistachio Paste for Pistachio Buttercream Frosting

-Pistachio paste is also made in a similar manner as the nut flours.
+Pistachio paste is also made in a similar manner as the nut flour.
 The difference is this time you will pulse and grind more to create a wetter and thicker paste.